solana-fm/docs/docs/models/account-input.md

 - preBalance: `<Float>` The Pre Balance of an account in Lamports
 - postBalance: `<Float>` The Post Balance of an account in Lamports
 - timeStamp: `<Float>` Time (in epochs) it was created at
+- transactions: `<Object>` The transactions that matches the returned account Hashes

 ### accountInputs